MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-analyze-stocks.md

 ### Bollinger band

-Bollinger band eases your decision making and helps you choose the right stock.
 Bollinger bands use complex mathematics to show the trends.
 You can see a number of KPI’s which were in OHLC, and along with that you can see another three lines.
 The middle line shows the moving average.
 The top line is shifted up by certain number of standard deviation and the bottom line is shifted down by a standard deviation.

 ![Screenshot of bollinger band.](media/service-connect-to-analyze-stocks/stocks-performance-bollinger.png)